-Next stops on the marathon will take you North/South/East and West.
-Participation is free but registering in advance helps the host site plan.
+Stops on the marathon took participants to the North/South/East and West.
+Participation was free but registering in advance helped the host site plan.

 The resources from last summer and 2020 are still available if you would like to take your students on a Virtual Writing Marathon this school year.
 It is a great opportunity for students to practice writing, travel virtually, and build classroom community through “traveling” together and sharing writing.
 Here is a guide to support you.